lsst-dm/dmtn-056/butler.rst

     .. py:method:: get(label, parameters=None)

-        Load a :ref:`Dataset` or a slice thereof.
+        Load a :ref:`Dataset` or a slice thereof from the Butler's :ref:`Collection`.

         :param DatasetLabel label: a :py:class:`DatasetLabel` that identifies the :ref:`Dataset` to retrieve.